JeremyMBell/GIGViz/RETROSPECTIVE.md

 In short-term projects, it's hard to determine what developer experience upgrades are worth investing in.
 We could've gone further with developer experience upgrades:

 - Adding linting - this would help enforce a consistent code style.
 It would be nice in a multi-collaborator and longterm project environment, but with short deadlines, linting doesn't make sense.
 HOWEVER, it is always better to implement linting earlier to prevent large refactor pull requests.
 - Adding utility functions - for instance, the flag API I used is all hosted in the `FlagLabel` component, when the flag API could be its own file.
 This is relatively low-cost, but also not much high reward.
-In short-term projects, there is a lot of setup and teardown of code, which doesn't always make sense.
+In short-term projects, there is a lot of setup and teardown of code, which doesn't always make sense for utility functions to stick around.

 ## Creating the data-facade was a good choice.